openstack/taskflow/doc/source/arguments_and_results.rst

 with a name other then the corresponding task arguments name.
 That's when the ``rebind`` task constructor parameter comes in handy.
-Using it the flow author can instruct the engine to fetch a value from storage by one name, but pass it to a tasks ``execute`` method with another name.
+Using it the flow author can instruct the engine to fetch a value from storage by one name, but pass it to a tasks |task.execute| method with another name.
 There are two possible ways of accomplishing this.

 The first is to pass a dictionary that maps the task argument name to the name of a saved value.